 With this level of losses, you cannot afford to stay in the dark.
 That’s why it’s important that you constantly stay abreast with the most critical cybersecurity and cybercrime statistics.

 This is your ultimate guide to the most significant cybersecurity statistics.

-We have divided the statistics into different categories.
+At IT Companies Network, we have divided the statistics into different categories.